NEO Global Capital’s All-Weather Investment Strategy for Crypto

-Neo Global Capital, an Asia-based fund that initially started out as one of the investment funds funded by NEO, has announced that they will be raising a second fund of about $50mn dollars.
+Neo Global Capital, an Asia-based fund that initially started out as one of the investment funds funded by NEO, has announced that it will be raising a second fund of about $50mn dollars.

 Here are some highlights from partner Tony Gu on the fund’s strategy.
 This post was originally in Chinese and posted in Wechat, we have taken some relevant parts and translated it here ->